jaaufauvre/philips-hue-auto-config/README.md

 ## Run the program

 1. Run: `cd module && npm install`
-2. Reset the Hue Bridge, then press the button in the centre of the Hue Bridge
+2. Reset the Hue Bridge, then press the button in the center of the Hue Bridge
 3. Run: `npm run start --config=./your-config.json`

 Additional options: